-- officially scheduled to complete all required courses by August 31st of the same year (courses not scheduled must be planned in Self-Service (Student Planning) by application deadline.) - have a minimum cumulative GPA of 3.0
+- officially scheduled to complete all required courses by August 31st of the same year - have a minimum cumulative GPA of 3.0

 SCHOOL OF BUSINESS AWARDS AND HONORS

 Gordon C. Atkins Memorial Scholarship Award

 This award recognizes School of Business graduates for their academic achievement and program participation.
 It is given annually in memory of Dr. Atkins, who helped create the Alfred North Whitehead College.